 Apple’s Siri has been criticized for lacking innovation and having flawed speech recognition software, but that still didn’t affect its dominance on the market.
 This probably has to do with the fact that Siri was the first voice-enabled virtual assistant available and many people recognize the brand as the ultimate representation of the technology.

-Despite its success on the market, Siri stats show that the voice assistant still managed to lose 7.3 million monthly users in just a year.
+Despite its success on the market, the voice assistant still managed to lose 7.3 million monthly users in just a year.
 That number represented roughly 15% of its total U.S. user base.

-13. Voice search statistics say that 25% of people say they most often buy household items using voice assistants.
+11. Voice search statistics say that 25% of people say they most often buy household items using voice assistants.